Becoming a medical doctor has been a dream for a lot of people since childhood. Oh yes, it’s a lovely and respected profession in Nigeria.

 Step 9: Build Your Professional Network

 Networking is crucial in the medical profession.
 Join professional associations like the Nigerian Medical Association (NMA) and attend medical conferences.
-Consider mentorship programs, either as a mentee or mentor as you progress.
+Consider mentorship programs, either as a mentee or mentor, as you progress.
 Engage in community health initiatives to expand your network while contributing to public health.
 A strong professional network can lead to career opportunities, collaborations, and valuable insights throughout your medical journey.

 Frequently Asked Questions on How to Become a Doctor in Nigeria